bwsw/sj-platform/SJDocs/source/Tutorial.rst

 """"""""""""""""""""""""""""""""""""""
 In the provided example task the result data is stored to the Elasticsearch data storage.

-Thus, it is necessary to create the index and mapping for ES.
+Thus, it is necessary to create the index and mapping for Elasticsearch.

 Create the index and the mapping for Elasticsearch sending the PUT request::